SpriteOvO/Telegram-Anti-Revoke/README.md

 ## :sparkles: Features
 * Prevent local messages from being revoked by the server.
-* Messages that are revoked will be marked as "deleted".
+* Revoked messages will be marked as "deleted".
 * The plugin has excellent compatibility.
 * Mark content supports multi-language automatic recognition.
 Automatic recognition is currently supported: